 Several scholarships are available to Chemistry students from the FSU Foundation.
 Some of the following awards are also open to students with other majors.
 Current students must apply online by using the common institutional scholarship form.
-Sumbmission of the Free Application for Federal Student Aid (FAFSA) is required to apply for these scholarships.
-The deadline for the 2012-2013 academic year is April 2, 2012.
+Submission of the Free Application for Federal Student Aid (FAFSA) is required to apply for these scholarships.
+The deadline for the 2014-2015 academic year is March 1, 2014.

-Three scholarships are offered through the Chemistry Department.
-The Palmer L. Beebe Chemistry Achievement Award and the Mary Watson and Richard Norris Chemistry Award are restricted to Chemistry majors.
+Four scholarships are offered through the Chemistry Department.
+The Palmer L. Beebe Chemistry Achievement Award, the Mary Watson and Richard Norris Chemistry Award, and the Virgil C. and Mildred A Walters Presidential Merit Scholarship are restricted to Chemistry majors.
 The Dr. Paul Hunt Chemistry Achievement Award is open to students of other majors.
 Applications for these scholarships are reviewed by a selection committee from the Chemistry Department.
 For more information, contact Dr. Robert Larivee, Chair, or Ms. Wendy Miller, Administrative Assistant, Chemistry Department.